 Computer Graphics programs, starting using Adobe Illustrator in 6th Grade

-Dual Enrollment College Courses starting in 11th Grade – taught at the SCF Campus
+Dual Enrollment College Courses starting in 9th Grade with the option of students taking classes at the SCF Campus starting in 11th grade.

-Rigirous AP Course of Study starting in 9th Grade
+Rigirous Pre-AP and AP Courses of Study starting in 7th Grade

 6th Grade Greek Olympics and Meso-American Festival

-Students can graduate MSA with up to 30 college credits from The State College of Florida
+Students can graduate MSA 30 or more college credits from The State College of Florida and/or USF Sarasota-Manatee.

 8th grade End of Year activities